gauravgrover95/portfolio/_posts/2018-08-13-Google-Summer-of-Code-2018-Final-Evaluation.md

 In the previous version, node-scripts were used to integrate webpack which loads the JS modules and google closure compiler which optimizes the compiled code.

-In current version, latest community accepted practice of using a single webpack.config.js file was implemented.
+In the current version, latest community accepted practice of using a single webpack.config.js file was implemented.
 [Webpack migration guide](https://webpack.js.org/migrate/4/) helped significantly to determine what will work and break during the upgrade.

-We attempted to merge webpack and [google-closure-compiler](https://github.com/google/closure-compiler-js) together but found that official webpack plugin did not support the latest webpack v4 ([github issues](https://github.com/webpack-contrib/closure-webpack-plugin/issues/47)).
+We attempted to merge webpack and [google-closure-compiler](https://github.com/google/closure-compiler-js) together but found that official webpack plugin did not support the latest webpack v4 ([GitHub issues](https://github.com/webpack-contrib/closure-webpack-plugin/issues/47)).

 So, we removed the dependency on closure compiler and chose [uglifyjs plugin](https://github.com/webpack-contrib/uglifyjs-webpack-plugin) instead.

-The webpack build system and all the npm modules were updated.
-Most notably updation of babel dependencies produced immediate benefits which were observed in the later stages of the project.
+The webpack build system and all the npm modules were updated. babel dependencies were one of the important npm package update.
+Immediate benefits were observed in the later stages of the project.

 The corresponding commit history for the update process can be found [here](https://github.com/HelikarLab/ccNetViz/pull/16).

 #### Compute layouts in the background thread

 A significant work was done as part of GSoC 2017 by [Renato Fabbri](https://github.com/ttm) supporting several layouts for large graphs.
-This is one of the most important feature of the library.
+This is one of the most important features of the library.

 We observed that the layout computations were having different complexities and with increasing number of nodes/edges a significant time and computing resources were consumed.
 This caused blockage of main JS thread and as a result blockage of user interactivity.